 - The network turn is leading to changes in the focus, boundaries and value of library collections.

-- Libraries and the organisations that provide services to them are devoting more attention to system-wide organisation of collections—whether the “system” is a consortium, a region or a country.
+- Libraries and the organizations that provide services to them are devoting more attention to system-wide organization of collections—whether the “system” is a consortium, a region or a country.

 - Libraries are beginning to evolve arrangements that facilitate long-term shared management of the print literature as individual libraries begin to manage down their local capacity.

 - A system-wide perspective signals a real shift in emphasis.